microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_monitor/_index.md

   ![Installing the OMS agent on the cluster](./04.png)

 * Click the "Connected Clusters" tab and see the Azure Arc connected cluster was added.
-Now that your cluster is being monitored, navigate trough the different tabs and sections and watch the monitoring telemetry for the cluster nodes and pods.
+Now that your cluster is being monitored, navigate through the different tabs and sections and watch the monitoring telemetry for the cluster nodes and pods.

     ![Agent install on the cluster](./05.png)